edgio-docs/edgio-docs/src/pages/guides/security.md

 ### What’s the difference between WAF-1 and WAF-2? {/*whats-the-difference-between-waf-1-and-waf-2*/}

-You can configure 2 different {{ PRODUCT_SECURITY }} instances, allowing you to apply different sets of security rules to different environments.
+You can configure 2 different WAF instances, allowing you to apply different sets of security rules to different environments.

 ### How do I know which version to use? {/*how-do-i-know-which-version-to-use*/}

-Like all {{ PRODUCT_NAME }} products, {{ PRODUCT_SECURITY }} gives you access to all previous and active versions of your configuration so you have historical setups in case you need to roll back the current version.While editing, the version is in a _Draft_ state; once activated, the version is _Active_.
+Like all {{ PRODUCT_NAME }} products, WAF gives you access to all previous and active versions of your configuration so you have historical setups in case you need to roll back the current version.While editing, the version is in a _Draft_ state; once activated, the version is _Active_.

 ### What is the difference between flagging and blocking a rule or rule group? {/*what-is-the-difference-between-flagging-and-blocking-a-rule-or-rule-group*/}